aa-dank/app_script_review_sender/README.md

 ## Tips for End Users

 - **Template Values JSON:** Always ensure that the JSON in the `template_values` column is valid.
 Use proper quotes and avoid extra escape characters.
 - **File URLs:** Only valid Google Drive URLs will work.
-Make sure each URL points to the correct file, and note that files will be trashed after processing.
+Make sure each URL points to the correct file, and note that files passed to attachments_urls will be trashed after processing.
 - **Bluebeam Session Invites:** If using Bluebeam invites, include a valid session ID (e.g., `123-456-789`) within the `revu_session_invite` text so it is automatically extracted.
-- **Debugging:**
-  - If emails aren’t sending as expected, enable the script's debug mode by setting `DEBUG_MODE` to `true` in the configuration to log detailed error messages.
-  - Check the email subject and body templates for proper placeholders corresponding to keys in your JSON.
-  - Review the logged metadata when attachments cannot be trashed correctly.

 ---